Grnetsky/vuepress/docs/blogs/python/drf关联字段.md

 Arguments:

 view_name - The view name that should be used as the target of the relationship.
-If you're using the standard router classes this will be a string with the format <modelname>-detail. required. queryset - The queryset used for model instance lookups when validating the field input.
+If you're using the standard router classes this will be a string with the format /<modelname/>-detail. required. queryset - The queryset used for model instance lookups when validating the field input.
 Relationships must either set a queryset explicitly, or set read_only=True. many - If applied to a to-many relationship, you should set this argument to True. allow_null - If set to True, the field will accept values of None or the empty string for nullable relationships.
 Defaults to False.